 WATCH: Tune into anti-climate speeches on the floor of the U.S. Senate, brought to you by corporate polluters and the Senators in their pockets. #ActOnClimate [LINK]

-@[TAG TARGET] is spending an awful lot of time bashing the #GreenNewDeal for someone who lacks any plan to #ActOnClimate… 🤔🤔🤔[LINK]
+For someone who lacks any plan to #ActOnClimate, @[TAG TARGET] is spending an awful lot of time bashing the #GreenNewDeale… 🤔🤔🤔[LINK]

 FACEBOOK: